ENOT-AutoDL/ENOTDataSphere/README.md

 # ENOTDataSphere
-This is a repository with examples of usage ENOT framework in Yandex DataSphere.
+This is a repository with ENOT framework usage examples in Yandex DataSphere.

 #### Tutorials for ENOT framework you can find here:
 https://github.com/ENOT-AutoDL/ENOT_Tutorials